patrickpissurno/fastify-vhost/README.md

 ### hosts

-Equivalent to the host option, but is an array of strings.
+Equivalent to the `host` option, but an array of strings.
 All the requests to the current server where the `host` header matches any of the strings will be proxied to the provided upstream.

 ### strict